 The focus of Smith Fellows’ research and activities should be characterized by:

-To be eligible individuals must have completed their doctorate within the past five years or by the time the award is made in 2018.
+To be eligible individuals must have completed their doctorate within the past five years or by the time the award is made in 2024 (September 2024 latest).
 Applicants who have not yet completed their doctorate must clearly indicate on the application the date the degree is expected.

-Each Fellow will receive an annual salary of $55,000 plus benefits, with the post-doctoral position expected to run for two consecutive years.
-In addition to the stipend, each Fellow receives a travel budget of $8,000 and a research fund of $32,000 over the 2-year fellowship period.
+Each Fellow will receive an annual salary of $65,000 plus benefits, with the post-doctoral position expected to run for two consecutive years.
+In addition to the stipend, each Fellow receives a travel and research budget of $40,000 over the 2-year fellowship period.

 Fellows will spend up to three weeks per year during their fellowship attending Program-sponsored professional development retreats each year.
 These retreats provide opportunities to cultivate skills typically not covered during their academic education including: leadership, communications, professional and funder networks, and to gain better understanding of policy-making and application of research.
 Fellows are expected to pursue their research outlined in their proposal on a full-time basis.